Zhangyixue1537/yixuezhang.github.io/index.md

 ---
 layout: default
-title: Welcome to Yixue's Homepage
+title: Welcome!
 ---

 ### About
-My name is Yixue Zhang, I’m a fourth-year urban planning PhD student in the Department of Geography and Planning at the University of Toronto.
-My research interests include travel behaviour and transport equity.
-I have participated in several research projects concerning transport equity and travel behavior, and has extensive experience in data management, including data cleaning, data mining, and modeling.
-My doctoral thesis aims to analyze the travel patterns and needs of people with disabilities through a transport equity perspective.
+My name is Yixue Zhang, and I am a data scientist specializing in travel behaviour, accessibility analysis, and transport equity.
+Experienced in applying machine learning, spatial analysis, and statistical modelling to multi-million record transportation datasets.
+Passionate about leveraging data-driven insights to improve mobility systems and user experience, especially for underserved populations.
+Skilled communicator with a strong academic publication record and cross-disciplinary collaboration experience.

 ### Education
+Doctor of Philosophy, Transportation Planning University of Toronto, Canada (2019.09-2023.11)

+Master of Science, Urban and Regional Planning
+Peking University, China (2016.09-2019.07)

+Bachelor of Arts, Economics
+Peking University, China (2012.09-2016.07)